-Tags: biodiversity, carbon, global warming, greenhouse gases, biodiversity, wildlife
+Keywords: biodiversity, carbon, global warming, greenhouse gases, biodiversity, wildlife

-Read the study titled "The Impact of Whaling on the Ocean Carbon Cycle: Why Bigger Was Better."
+Read the full study titled "The Impact of Whaling on the Ocean Carbon Cycle: Why Bigger Was Better."

-- Express the study's key term(s) in language a lay audience can understand.
+- What are the study's key technical terms?
+Which ones need to be put into language a lay audience can understand?

 - Evaluate the study's limitations.
-(For example: Do the results conflict with those of other reliable studies?
-Are there weaknesses in the study's data or research design?)
+(For example, are there weaknesses in the study's data or research design?)

-- Write a lead (or headline or nut graph) based on the study.
+- Write a lead, headline or nut graph based on the study.